LucienCamuglia/Battleships/README.md

 # Introduction
-> We are a class of students in computer science located in Geneva.
+> We are a class of students in computer science located in Geneva :neckbeard:.
 For this project our objective is to develop a simple Battleships game in Visual C#.
 This project consists of fourteen members divided in two main groups :
   - A group for creating the file format, writing files and reading files.
   - A group for creating the user interface and interacting with the file.

-> The project's scope is approximatly four weeks.
+> The project's scope is approximatly four weeks. (:scream:)

 # Gameplay
 > The game consists of two players playing against each other.
 Each time a player fires a shot,